 Middle School Curriculum Overview

-The middle school curriculum consists of two units which focus on the concept of gene-environment interactions and natural selection through two phenomena relevant to students, Type 2 diabetes (“What controls my health?") and addiction (“How can looking for thrills make me miserable?”).
+The middle school curriculum consists of two units which focus on the concept of gene-environment interactions and natural selection through two phenomena relevant to students, Type 2 diabetes (“What controls my health?") and Substance Use Disorder (“How can looking for thrills make me miserable?”).
 The units can be taught within the same year or different years in any middle school grade.

-- Learning Set 1: Why does Monique Have Diabetes?
+- Learning Set 1: How does Monique describe her diabetes?
 (4 days) - The first learning set introduces the unit’s driving question, “What controls my health?”, which students investigate through the case of Monique, a teenager who is experiencing Type 2 diabetes.

-- Learning Set 2: How can we Describe Monique’s Diabetes?
+- Learning Set 2: How does Diabetes Affect Monique’s Body Systems?
 (4 days) - Students learn strategies to obtain information from text, use these strategies to learn how environmental and genetic factors can lead to diabetes, and begin to develop a model to describe Monique’s diabetes.

 - Learning Set 3: How Does Monique’s Family Affect her Diabetes?
 (4 days) - Students investigate the genetic mechanism that underlies the inheritance of traits and apply this learning to enhance their models regarding Monique’s diabetes.